 - Enough water to fill up the rest of the bottle

 Mix together the ingredients in a 32 FL OZ Bottle, place the top on and swish it around a bit.
-That is all there is to it!
+That’s all there is to it!

-There are a couple of other good repellents you may not find in the store that seem to work pretty well.
+There are a couple of other good repellents you may not find in the store that seems to work pretty well.

-One is called Picaridin. – This works up to 12 hours on mosquitoes, ticks (14 hours for lotion); up to 8 hours against biting flies, gnats, chiggers, and sand flies.
+Picaridin – This works up to 12 hours on mosquitoes and ticks (14 hours for lotion); up to 8 hours against biting flies, gnats, chiggers, and sand flies.

-The other is called Permethrin. – Works on ticks, chiggers, mites and mosquitoes.
+Permethrin. – Works on ticks, chiggers, mites, and mosquitoes.
 It says on Amazon, in the product description, it lasts up to 6 weeks (or 6 washings.)